-ER (Emergency Room) Entrance: Keep vehicle exhaust out and the triage and registration areas comfortable as doors open to allow first responders and patients in.
+- ER (Emergency Room) Entrance: Keep vehicle exhaust out and the triage and registration areas comfortable as doors open to allow first responders and their patients in.

-Loading Docks: Healthcare Systems use air curtains as a simple and energy-efficient way to keep indoor temperatures stable.
+- Loading Docks: Health Systems use air curtains as a simple and energy-efficient way to keep indoor temperatures stable.
 Plus, fend off flying insects and keep the interior fume-free when unloading supplies or taking out the recycling.

-Kitchen/Cafeteria Doors: Air curtains are recommended by foodservice consultants and health departments to use for chemical-free insect control on kitchen doors.
+- Kitchen/Cafeteria Doors: Air curtains are recommended by foodservice consultants to use for chemical-free insect control on kitchen doors.
 They can also contain smells when used over hallway doors.

 Berner has AMCA certified air curtains allowed by ASHRAE 90.1-2019as an alternative to vestibules.